National Wine Challenge: Double Silver

 In The Cellar

 From 2016, we decided to change the style of our Bush Vine Sauvignon Blanc.
 We wished to give it a greater point of difference from our regular Sauvignon Blanc and we believe the intensity of fruit allows it to benefit from barrel treatment.
-In 2019the grapes were mostly crushed and destalked and a small portion was whole bunch pressed.
-The juice was racked to barrels (50% new French oak/50% used barrels) to complete the fermentation.
+In 2021 the grapes were mostly crushed and destalked to allow for some skin contact.
+80% of the juice was racked to barrels (25% new French oak / 75% used barrels) to complete the fermentation.
 Malolactic was avoided to retain freshness and batonage occurred weekly.
-After 8months the wine was removed from barrel and was stabilized before bottling.
+After 6 months the wine was removed from barrel and was stabilized before bottling.